HomeLatest NewsCyber SecurityCentre issues ‘high risk’ warning for Google Chrome users

 Register Now →

 According to top experts, if an attacker successfully exploited these vulnerabilities then it could be dangerous for Chrome users.
-CERT-IN further that “these vulnerabilities exist in Google Chrome due to Use after free in Safe Browsing, Reader Mode, Web Search, Thumbnail Tab Strip, Screen Capture, Window Dialog, Payments, Extensions, Accessibility and Cast; Heap buffer overflow in ANGLE; Inappropriate implementation in Full Screen Mode, Scroll, Extensions Platform and Pointer Lock; Type Confusion in V8;Policy bypass in COOP and Out of bounds memory access in V8.”
+CERT-IN further explained that “these vulnerabilities exist in Google Chrome due to Use after free in Safe Browsing, Reader Mode, Web Search, Thumbnail Tab Strip, Screen Capture, Window Dialog, Payments, Extensions, Accessibility and Cast; Heap buffer overflow in ANGLE; Inappropriate implementation in Full Screen Mode, Scroll, Extensions Platform and Pointer Lock; Type Confusion in V8;Policy bypass in COOP and Out of bounds memory access in V8.”

 Meanwhile, Google has already rolled out an update that fixes this issue.
 Google said that the update fixes 27 security issues.
 The tech giant noted that “Access to bug details and links may be kept restricted until a majority of users are updated with a fix.
 We will also retain restrictions if the bug exists in a third party library that other projects similarly depend on, but haven’t yet fixed.”

 The company in an advisory to its customers said that Chrome users download the latest version of Google.
-“Chrome 98.0.4758.80/81/82 for Windows and 98.0.4758.80 for and Linux contains a number of fixes and improvements,” Google said.
+“Chrome 98.0.4758.80/81/82 for Windows and 98.0.4758.80 for mac and Linux contains a number of fixes and improvements,” Google said.

 Advertisement